vincenman/springBootDemo3/README.md

 Run the application

 >cd the target directory contains  cruddemo-0.0.1-SNAPSHOT.jar
->java -jar cruddemo-0.0.1-SNAPSHOT.jar the start the application
+>java -jar cruddemo-0.0.1-SNAPSHOT.jar to start the application

 Open Postman to test